aloneguid/config/docs/README.md

 }
 ```

+## Using With

+### Azure Functions

+Azure function [configuration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal) can be set in portal or settings file when developing locally.
+This is just a pure magic and they are all exposed as environment variables at the end of the day. `.UseEnvironmentVariables()` will allow to read those values.

 ## Sponsorship

 This framework is free and can be used for free, open source and commercial applications.
 Config.Net (all code, NuGets and binaries) are under the [MIT License (MIT)](https://github.com/aloneguid/config/blob/master/LICENSE).
 It's battle-tested and used by many awesome people and organisations.
 So hit the magic ⭐️ button, we appreciate it!!! 🙏 Thx!